matthias-reis/aithir.de/_content/storylines/vegan.md

 ---
 superTitle: World 2
 title: Veganism & Agriculture
-subTitle: Part 2 of the Series About the Climate Crisis
+subTitle: Part Two of the Series About the Climate Crisis
 description:
-  Deep-diving into the most burning topic of our time in this series of articles, this part focuses on agriculture, food production and the vegan diet.
+  What are the biggest problems of our time and how do we overcome them?
+World 2 is a deep dive into the climate crisis.
+This second part focuses on agriculture, food production and the vegan diet.
-colorSpace: yellow
+colorSpace: olive
 startDate: 2022-08-18
 date: 2023-03-29
 related: